claws-scot/claws-scot.github.io/meetings/meeting-220623-N.md

 where Azamethiphos has a half-life of 8.9 days and Deltamethrin has an infinite half-life (does not decay).

-- I want to use OpenDrift's origin marker to but I use a single chemical, what do I do?
+- I use a single chemical and I want to use OpenDrift's origin marker to track seedings from different farms (or same farm different time) as originally intended, what do I do?
-Duplicate the chemical (Azamethiphos) and give it a different name, using the suffix '\_X' where X is an index rangign between 1 and 9.
+Duplicate the chemical (here Azamethiphos) and give it a different name using the suffix '\_X' where _X_ is an index ranging between 1 and 9.

-(On the concentration maps and plots, the suffix could be removed.)
+NB: On the concentration maps and plots, the suffix could be removed.

 ```python
 chemicals = [Azamethiphos(name="Azamethiphos_1", half_life=8.9, Loch=loch, input_time_units='day'),
              Azamethiphos(name="Azamethiphos_2", half_life=8.9, Loch=loch, input_time_units='day']
 ```

+All plots and contours will be prepended the name of the chemical, Azamethiphos\_X, where _X_ refers to the origin marker.

 &nbsp;
 <h5>B2.
 NEWEST ADDITIONS</h5>